 A. Professional Certification

 All professional staff members who will be providing direct service to children and families, employed directly or indirectly by an Early Intervention program (including salaried, contract/fee-for-services, or consultant/subcontract), are certified as Early Intervention Specialists by the Massachusetts Department of Public Health.
-A Certification Tracking Form and required documentation are submitted to the Department of Public Health for all newly hired and returning staff at least two weeks before the date of hire.
-Early Intervention staff members may not bill for any Early Intervention service until Provisional Certification is approved.
+Required documentation is submitted to the Department of Public Health for all newly hired and returning staff at least two weeks before the date of hire.
+Early Intervention staff members may not bill for any Early Intervention service until Certification status is approved.
+Approval date by DPH is the date that the individual is able to bill for EI services in the MA EI system.

 All staff new to the field of Early Intervention in Massachusetts, who work 20 hours or more per week in one or more Massachusetts Early Intervention programs, are required to attend and participate in a two-day orientation training offered by the Early Intervention Training Center at the Department of Public Health.
 It is recommended that all staff new to the Massachusetts system participate in this training, completing both days by the end of their first year of employment.

-Primary program administrators, usually Program Director or Program Coordinator, meet the credentialing requirements for one of the disciplines listed in Section B below.
+Primary program administrators, usually Program Director or Program Coordinator, must meet the credentialing requirements for one of the disciplines listed in Section B below.
 The primary program administrator is required to meet the Department of Public Health Early Intervention Program Director certification requirements.
 Further description may be found in Section XII, Program Administration, of these standards.

 Certification for Early Intervention Specialists: